 Ann Grimes Faculty»

-Ann Grimes is a former staff writer and editor for The Wall Street Journal where she covered technology and business.
+Grimes is a former staff writer and editor for The Wall Street Journal where she covered technology and business.
 As Deputy Bureau Chief in San Francisco, she oversaw the newspaper’s coverage of Silicon Valley during the 1990′s dot-com boom and bust.
-While at Dow Jones & Co., she also worked on developing new-media strategy.
+While at Dow Jones & Co., she also worked on developing new media strategy.
 Earlier, Grimes was on the editorial staff of The Washington Post.
 As the Deputy National Editor responsible for coverage of the federal government, she ran a national news section that covered the political spectrum.
-Starting out, she wrote about social issues in Chicago and contributed regularly to The New York Times.
+Starting out, she wrote about social issues for The Chicago Reporter and contributed regularly to The New York Times.

 Grimes is the author of Running Mates, a book about the 1988 presidential campaign published by William Morrow & Co. and a Book-of-the-Month Club selection.
-She is the recipient of several journalism awards including the Society of Professional Journalist’s Peter Lisagor Award for Exemplary Journalism, the Education Writers Association National Award, and two Chicago Newspaper Guild Awards.
+She is the recipient of several journalism awards including the Society of Professional Journalist’s Peter Lisagor Award for Exemplary Journalism, the Education Writers Association National Award, the Jacob Scher Award and two Chicago Newspaper Guild Awards.